MLCB/mlcb.github.io/index.md

 ## Conference Location and Format
   * The conference will be located downtown Vancouver (a few minute walks from the Convention Center-NeurIPS location) at [UBC Robson Square](https://robsonsquare.ubc.ca/).
-  * On Friday Dec 13th, we'll have a full day of research talks and keynote presentations.
-  * On Saturday Dec 14th, we'll be a hosting the first AI in Genomics Hackathon (AiGenHack)
-  * The meeting will be held in C300 on 13th (Theatre room), and C150/180 on Dec 14th for the Hackathon.
-Both at  UBC Robson Square -- 800 Robson St, Vancouver, BC V6Z 3B7.
+  * We will have two full research days consisting of invited presentations and poster sessions.
+The meeting will be held in C300 on 13th (Theatre room), and C150/180 on Dec 14th, both at  UBC Robson Square -- 800 Robson St, Vancouver, BC V6Z 3B7.

 ## Important dates
    * Submissions due: **Sept 20th, 11:59pm (PST)** [MLCB submission web site](https://easychair.org/conferences/?conf=mlcb2019)